aliabbas977/CSCI262A3/README.md

 >alert.cpp    : alert engine stuff

+Other:

+>traffic.h    : vehicle types and statistics header

+>activity.h   : activity engine and log generator header

+>analysis.h   : analysis engine header

+>alert.h      : alert engine header

 >makefile     : obviously for make (to compile on banshee)

-Other:

 >report.md    : put your report text in this markup file (to be put into a docx/pdf later)